mathiasvr/betaflight-deciphered/README.md

 ## `align_mag`
 - Default: `DEFAULT`
 - Allowed: `DEFAULT`, `CW0`, `CW90`, `CW180`, `CW270`, `CW0FLIP`, `CW90FLIP`, `CW180FLIP`, `CW270FLIP`, `CUSTOM`

+When running on non-default hardware or adding support for new sensors/sensor boards, these values are used for sensor orientation.
+When carefully understood, these values can also be used to rotate (in 90deg steps) or flip the board.

 ## `mag_align_roll`
 - Default: `0`